KevinWorkman/HappyCoding/blog/_posts/2021-05-03-ludum-memories.md

 Like most of my Ludum Dare entries, I honestly don't know whether this is a game, a statement, or evidence of my laziness.
 Maybe a mix of all of the above.
 But it got 20th for humor and 75th for theme, which I was pretty happy with.

-You can download the jar [here](http://s3.staticvoidgames.com/games/TheDebate/TheDebate.jar).
+You can download the jar file [The Debate](http://s3.staticvoidgames.com/games/TheDebate/TheDebate.jar).

 # MazEvolution - F This Jam 2012